Dudden History, Family Crest & Coats of Arms

 - Origins Available:

-Anglo-Saxon culture of Britain.
+The present generation of the Dudden family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in Doddington, a place name found at many locations throughout England.
 The name is made up of the Old English personal name Dodda, an Old English word that meant "enclosure," or "farm" and tun, which meant "town."
 Thus the original meaning of this place name was Dodda's farm or Dodda's town.
-CITATION[CLOSE]

 Early Origins of the Dudden family

 The surname Dudden was first found in Somerset at Doddington, which predates the Norman Conquest dating back to c.
 975 when it was first listed as Dundingtune.
 By the time of the Domesday Book in 1086, the village was known as Dodington.